danyg/cucumber-statistics/README.md

 if you don't have jenkins or your jenkins server configuration is out of your control but not the jobs configuration, then Cucumber Statistics is for you.

+## How is it?
+You can see some [Screenshots](http://danyg.github.io/cucumber-statistics/) following the link.

 ## How To?

 In order to use Cucumber Statistics you will need the following prerequisites